 Using a ladder is not “mean”.
 You as an individual consultant/helping or medical professional/artist are not obligated to be there at literally everyone’s beck and call.
 You’re allowed to put boundaries around who you want to work with, and decide for yourself how you want to work.
 There’s thousands of other service providers who might be happy to take on the clients you don’t want, so the sooner you send them on their way, the better it is for everyone.

-That said, be mindful of ladders that can backfire and leave you with less clients than you need.
+That said, be mindful of ladders that can backfire and leave you with fewer clients than you need.

 It’s not a “one and done” thing—ramps and ladders can evolve over time